Columbia College Chicago: The Dance Center

 1306 S. Michigan Avenue, the Dance Center Building, was built in 1930 by architect Anker S. Graven.
 This sleek four-story Art Deco building, clad in limestone, was erected as the Paramount Publix Corporation as a film exchange, a venue for the presentation of films to the independent cinema operators throughout the Midwest who could rent them for exhibition at their theaters.
 The studio occupied the building up to about 1950, when it was taken over by the Equitable Life Assurance Company.
 In the 1970s it was known as the Seafarers International Union Building.
 The City of Chicago took possession of it in a tax sale in 1984, and used it for the Health Department's Environmental Health Clinic.
 The building was acquired by Columbia College in 1999 for use as the school's Dance Center.
 After extensive interior renovation and adaptation, the Dance Center opened its state-of-the-art educational and public performance facilities in the fall of 2000.

 Prior to the relocation to Michigan Avenue, the Dance Center was located at 4730 North Sheridan Road in a former movie theater in the Uptown neighborhood of Chicago.
 The first floor housed the department office, lobby, dressing rooms, and the "main space", the primary dance studio.
 The second floor, accessed via a metal staircase in the back of the main space, held the ballet studio, the T'Chi room and music recording rooms.

 Media Production Center

 Located at 1600 South State Street, the Media Production Center (MPC) was completed in 2010 and was the college's first new-construction building in its history.
-Designed by Studio Gang Architects, the 35,500-square-foot facility serves students in the Cinema Art + Science, Interactive Arts & Media, and Television programs.
+Designed by Studio Gang Architects, the 35,500-square-foot facility serves students in the Cinema and Television Arts and Interactive Arts & Media programs.
 It contains two film production soundstages, a motion-capture studio, digital labs, animating suites, a fabrication shop, and classrooms.
 It received a 2010 Citation of Merit in the Distinguished Building category from the Chicago chapter of the American Institute of Architects.
 It has also received LEED Gold certification from the U.S. Green Building Council.